0LNetworkCommunity/documentation/docs/archive/econ/The_Rulebook_at_Genesis.md

 ### Slow Wallets

-Since transferring credits by early users can cause undesirable effects (e.g. creating markets and dumping credits on lesser informed users), the earliest members, and the ones most likely to accumulate large amounts of credits are rate\-limited in transferring funds.
+Since transferring credits by early users can cause undesirable effects (e.g. creating markets and dumping credits on lesser informed users), the earliest members, and the ones most likely to accumulate large amounts of credits are rate-limited in transferring funds.
 Transferability also interferes with the ability of the auction for security.
 The exception is transferring credits to Community Wallets.
 Those transfers are unlimited.

 There are accounts that have elected to have restricted transferability.
 Those are designated Slow Wallets.
 To join a Validator Set a prospective user must have a Slow Wallet.